How to Use Google Ads Conversion Tracking With Calendly

 In order to make Google Analytics tracking a little more robust, you should know how events are fired in the Calendly code.

-Event Types on Calendly
+Event Types On Calendly

 Calendly will track five different events.
 These are when a user lands on the scheduling page when they choose an event type, when they choose a date, when they choose a time, and when they schedule a meeting with you.
 Among these five, only the last one can be considered a conversion, so that's the event you want to track for conversion tracking.
 You can view the specifics about the events here.